 Your concrete may already show signs of moisture issues and you don’t even realize it.
 If there are any areas of your garage floor or basement that always seem to have a white powdery residue that comes back after cleaning, then you most likely have efflorescence.
 Efflorescence is created when moisture travels through the concrete, condenses and evaporates, and then leaves a residue of calcium hydroxide (white powder).

 If you have an area of your concrete or garage floor that always seems damp, then this is a sign of moisture problems as well.
 This can sometimes be the caused by leaky pipes or drains under the slab or poor drainage from the perimeter of the slab.

 So, where does this moisture come from?
 In simplified terms, the porosity of concrete causes it to act like a sponge.
 If the ground that your slab was poured on is naturally damp due to climate or other factors such as water drainage or irrigation issues, then your slab will naturally draw in moisture from the ground.

-If the surrounding air on the surface of your slab is drier than what is underneath, then the moisture that your slab has collected will be transmitted to the surface of your floor as it tries to equalize.
+If the surrounding air at the surface of your slab is drier than what is underneath, then the moisture that your slab has collected will be transmitted to the surface of your floor as it tries to equalize.
 This reaction can be enhanced if your slab was poured below grade.
 In other words, lower than the surrounding earth.

 Great information on how to perform a calcium chloride test as well as check your concrete’s PH level.

-If your results are higher than that, then you need to consider applying a moisture blocking sealer or moisture blocking epoxy primer first before coating your garage floor.
+If your results are higher than that, then you will need to consider applying a moisture blocking sealer or moisture blocking epoxy primer before coating your garage floor.
 Of course there is always the alternative of deciding on a different garage flooring option.

-Just remember, of all the things that need to be considered before you decide on an epoxy or paint coating for your garage, determining if you have a moisture issue is the first step.
+Just remember, of all the things that need to be considered before you decide on an epoxy coating or paint for your garage, determining if you have a moisture issue is the first step.
 It’s easy and fairly quick to do and can save you from the disappointment and anguish of a failed floor coating.